gadiluna/in_nomine_function/README.md

 python downloader.py --all_data
 ```

-You can also download only the test set of the ubuntu dataset:
+If you don't need the whole dataset, you can download only the test set:
 ```shell script
 python downloader.py --test_data
 ```